Logo

 • Specialized Protocols (20%): Filecoin for storage and Ontology for identity frameworks.

-• Emerging Projects (10%): Select smaller caps with distinctive technology or market fit.
+• Emerging Projects (10%): Consider smaller caps with distinctive technology or fit, sized appropriately for higher risk.

 4. Ongoing Monitoring

-When assessing opportunities, prioritize credible teams, transparent governance, product-market fit, and resilient token economics.
+When assessing new opportunities, prioritize credible teams, transparent governance, clear product-market fit, and token economics that support sustainability rather than only short-term incentives.

-Note that while Hong Kong permits licensed crypto trading, mainland China continues to ban cryptocurrency trading and mining.
-This split produces both openings and uncertainties for investors.
+Note that Hong Kong permits licensed crypto trading, while mainland China continues to ban cryptocurrency trading and mining.
+This split can create both opportunities and uncertainties for investors.

 The Future of Chinese Blockchain Innovation

-China’s trajectory points toward deeper integration of blockchain into national digital infrastructure rather than fully decentralized paradigms seen elsewhere.
-The following themes are shaping the sector:
+China’s direction suggests deeper integration of blockchain into national digital infrastructure rather than a full shift to the decentralized paradigms often emphasized elsewhere.
+Several themes are likely to influence the sector:

 This article does not constitute investment advice.